Other Common names: Bush Turkey, Scrub Turkey, Wild Turkey

 Contact – your local Brush Turkey specialist.

-Trapping & relocation of the birds is done in accordance with requirements stipulated by the Environmental Protection Agency and permits are issued after stringent examination as to knowledge and suitability to actively manage conflict turkeys.
+Turkey removal is done in accordance with requirements stipulated by the Department of Environment and Science and permits are issued after stringent examination as to knowledge and suitability to actively manage conflict turkeys and provide turkey removal services.
+Turkey removal should only be conducted by a permitted and knowledgeable person as incorrect methods can lead to the death of animals.

 Every effort is made to ensure the birds are managed as to welfare, and to minimize any possible harm whilst being trapped, upon trapping, and through transit to a suitable release site.